JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Interloping galaxy.

 In any case, \Hbeta and \Halpha light from \target passing through the interloper had observed-frame wavelengths of 1.48 and 1.99~\mum.
 At these wavelengths, with the fiducial $A_V=0.35$ of the interloper, the attenuation would be dominated by dust within \target, with a foreground attenuation of only 6 and 4~per cent for \Hbeta and \Halpha, respectively.

 To assess the \Lyalpha emission, we compare the spatial distribution of secure emission lines in the main \target and in the interloper.
-In Fig.~\ref{f.nolya}, we use the \blackthunder prism data to create emission-line maps at the wavelengths of \OIIIL at $z=5.078$ (cyan), of \OIIIL at $z=1$ (magenta), and at the coincident wavelengths of \Lyalpha (at $z=5.078$) and \OIIall (at $z=1$; black contours).
+In Fig.~\ref{f.nolya.a}, we use the \blackthunder prism data to create emission-line maps at the wavelengths of \OIIIL at $z=5.078$ (cyan), of \OIIIL at $z=1$ (magenta), and at the coincident wavelengths of \Lyalpha (at $z=5.078$) and \OIIall (at $z=1$; black contours).
 The cyan contours are clearly misaligned with respect to the black contours, but this in itself is not sufficient reason to discard the \Lyalpha interpretation, since \Lyalpha can have substantially different morphology than optically thin emission lines \citep[e.g.,][]{torralba+2025}.
 To further test the \Lyalpha or \OIIall origin of the black contours, all emission-line contours are overlaid on a RGB image that shows the rest-frame UV and optical from the interloper in \hst/ACS F606W and \jwst/NIRCam F090W, respectively.
 UV-bright regions are seen in pink hues, and coincide with the core of the foreground galaxy and with its northern spiral arm.
 The latter also coincides perfectly with both the northern magenta contour (\OIIIL at $z=1$) and with the black contours, suggesting the latter should be conservatively identified as \OIIall arising from the foreground.
+The prism spectrum is shown in Fig.~\ref{f.nolya.b}, where the top and bottom axes report the rest-frame wavelengths for \interlop and \target, respectively.
+We annotate notable emission lines for the two redshift solutions.
+Note that \OIIIall and \Halpha are independently confirmed by the G140M detection (Fig.~\ref{f.inter}).